 Tip 1: Keep Your Values in Mind

 While it seems simple, this is a crucial step!
-It is very important to define yourself and your image.
+It is important to define yourself and your image for the sake of consistency but also to guide you through any tough decisions you might need to make in the future.

 A good logo is recognized and understood in the blink of an eye.
 While it can be tempting to add lots of elements to embody your values, it is important to keep it as simple as possible.